kgisl/project-ideas/ias/KITE_CMVO.md

  - We are co-responsible for producing `remarkable` behavioural traits such as `deep inquiry` (self-generated questions, curiosity, research), an `intrinsic desire for uncomfortable struggle` (for employable skills, specific interests, big ideas) and an `inclusive mindset` (real-world projects, collaboration, compassion).

 ### 3 En`Vision`ed Future - _"More genius per genius"_
-To be recognized as the **`#1`** Arts and Science educational institution regionally and nationally by all stakeholders, including employers, faculty and society.
+To be recognized as the **`#1`** engineering institution regionally and nationally, by all stakeholders, including employers, faculty and society.

 ### 4 Brouhaha `Objectives`
 _"Big, ridiculously high, hairy, audacious goals.
 Bigger the better; ambitious yet realistic and authentic."_